 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+This policy is applied to contracts entered into (or changed) on or after 1 January 2019.

-To assess whether a contract conveys the right to control the use if an identified asset, the Company assesses whether:
+To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: